BoJack Horseman (character): Seasons 3–5

-In Season 3, BoJack's role in Secretariat earns him an Oscar nomination, though it is later revealed to be a mistake.
-Subsequently, he and his roommate, Todd Chavez, have a falling out.
+In Season 3, BoJack's role in Secretariat earns him an Oscar nomination and has Anna help him win an Oscar award, though it is later revealed to be a mistake.
+Subsequently, he and his roommate, Todd Chavez, have a falling out over BoJack's transgressions he committed against Todd.
+As a result, Todd calls BoJack out on his habitual toxic behaviors and is no longer friends with him.
 BoJack then copes by going on a drug-induced bender with his friend and former co-star in Horsin' Around, Sarah Lynn, which results in her death.
-Despite being hired again to do a sequel show to Horsin' Around, BoJack runs away fearing he will corrupt his female child co-star like Sarah Lynn and nearly attempts vehicular suicide, but stops upon seeing a group of cross-country running horses.
+Despite being hired again to do a sequel show to Horsin' Around, BoJack runs away fearing he will corrupt his female child co-star like Sarah Lynn after a child actor on set tells BoJack she wants to be like him when she grows up and nearly attempts vehicular suicide on a highway, but stops upon seeing a group of cross-country running horses.

-In Season 4, he comes to terms with Sarah Lynn's death after months of avoiding the public eye at his old grandparents' summer house in Michigan and meets with Hollyhock, a young horse who at first believes BoJack to be her biological father, but is later revealed to be his half-sister as a result of an affair between BoJack's father and his maid.
+In Season 4, he comes to terms with Sarah Lynn's death after months of avoiding the public eye at his old grandparents' summer lake house in Michigan and meets with Hollyhock, a young horse who at first believes BoJack to be her biological father, but is later revealed to be his half-sister as a result of an affair between BoJack's father and his parents' maid.
 He also deals with his mother suffering from dementia.
-His mother lives with him after getting kicked out of her nursing home for a while until BoJack put her in a nursing home when he discovered she was spiking Hollyhock's drinks with dangerous weight loss pills, resulting in her being hospitalized.
-BoJack lands the title role on Philbert, an original detective web-series that streams on WhatTimeIsItRightNow.com.
+His mother lives with him after getting kicked out of her nursing home for a while until BoJack put her in a different nursing home when he discovered she was spiking Hollyhock's drinks with dangerous weight loss pills out of dismay for her weight, resulting in her passing out on BoJack's bathroom floor and being hospitalized.
+BoJack lands the starring title role on Philbert, an original detective web-series that streams on WhatTimeIsItRightNow.com Flip McVick pitches to the website with the assistance of BoJack's agent Princess Carolyn.